jendives2000/PCC_exercices_10_6_to_10_10/README.md

   ![join method](image-3.png)

   Also, while the solution code did not use it, I used the `write_text()` method to write the names in each cats and dogs file.

+  Additionaly, I defined the function with an `*args` which makes it more functional.
+I **used it in one call to get the count number of many words**.

   GRADE: hig pass.